Compare the best Big 5 Bank mortgage rates

 The coming months will help us get a clearer understanding of how prospective buyers are handling this higher interest environment in the wake of a historic eight successive rate hikes by the Bank of Canada between March 2, 2022 and January 25, 2023 that took the target for the overnight rate from 0.25% to 4.5%.

 Posted rates vs. best rates

-When comparing bank mortgage rates it is important to know that these rates represent the banks' posted mortgage rates.
-The posted rate is simply the rate that the bank is advertising publicly.
-However, banks often have the capacity to offer lower rates, which you can access either through negotiation or reaching out to a representative mortgage broker.
-Some banks offer rates several percentage points below what is posted, so do not get locked in to a higher market rate than is obtainable.
+When comparing bank mortgage rates, it’s important to know that these rates represent the banks' posted mortgage rates.
+The posted rate is simply the rate that the bank is advertising in public.
+However, banks are often able to offer even lower rates in order to secure a borrower's business.
+You may be able to access these discounted rates through negotiation, or by reaching out to a representative mortgage broker.
+Some banks offer rates several percentage points below what is posted, so it's worth taking the time to see if you can get a better offer.